 "How the Government Works" by Syl Sobel

-This book is a primer on our system of federalism from the framing of the Constitution to the present.
-While that may sounds a lot like social studies class, the book’s interesting graphics, like the federal budget pie, keep it from being boring.
+This book is a primer on our system of federalism from the framing of the constitution to the present.
+While that may sound a lot like social studies class, the book’s interesting graphics, such as the federal budget pie, keep it from being boring.

 Some children will enjoy teaching you what they've learned.
 Or have a simple conversation by asking what your child would do if she or he were president.